-Beatuiful Birth Story from She Births® Mama Sarani who took the Full Online Course to prepare for the birth of their twins.
+Beatuiful Birth Story from She Births® Mama Sarani who took the Full Online Birthing Classes to prepare for the birth of their twins.
 She describes her birth as empowering, calm and beautiful.
 She found that using the tools she learnt from the course helped her with visualising her birth during the meditations, connected with her baby with the meditations, breathing techniques kept her calm.
 This is her story xx

 When I first found out I was pregnant I was very excited to plan a home birth for my third and final baby.
 My first two births had been incredibly positive experiences with my second being an accidental home birth.
 I found out I was expecting twins at 12 weeks pregnant, which automatically ruled me out of my home birth and labelled me as high risk.

 Because of the twins, I was having a lot of growth scans; had one at 36 ish weeks and that showed that both baby’s growth had dropped off a little and twin b was sitting at around 2.3kg which worried the doctors and they ramped up the monitoring so I was having super frequent CTG.
 They wanted to induce me the next day (Wednesday 18th – 36+5) but I declined as I didn’t feel that the induction was so necessary; apart from their growth, twin b was moving normally and showing great CTG traces, and I felt like extra development was the best idea, and also planned to go into spontaneous labour.

 I fully expected to go in to labour any day after – some nights I was having mild surges that kept me awake but didn’t amount to anything.

 I started to get anxious about the coronavirus restrictions, especially with how many support people were allowed in the birth suite, and twin b’s growth amongst other things so when I saw the OB the next Wednesday (25th) I agreed to induction the following day.
 I hoped that all it would take was having my waters broken and that my body would do the rest.